Mark Allison: Industry organizations

-Throughout his career, Allison has played an active role in the industry.
-He became a director of Avcare (the Crop Protection and Animal Health representative body) in November 1997, and Chairman in October 1999.
-Allison remained Chairman of Avcare until December 2006, when it was transformed into a pure crop protection body as CropLife Australia.
-Allison was appointed a director and Chairman of CropLife as part of the transition from Avcare and stepped down as Chairman in June, 2007.
+Throughout his career Allison has played an active role in the industry, becoming a director of Avcare (the Crop Protection and Animal Health representative body) in 1997, and chair in 1999.
+Allison remained chair until 2006, when it was transformed into a pure crop protection body as CropLife Australia.
+Allison was appointed a director and chair of CropLife as part of the transition from Avcare, stepping down as chair in 2007.
 He was appointed a Life Member of CropLife at this time.

-Allison was also appointed as a director and Chairman of Agsafe in December 1997 and February 2006 and served in this role until he stood down in June 2007.
+In 1997, Allison was appointed as a director and chair of Agsafe, serving in this role until he stood down in 2007.

-In 2009, Allison became the CEO of BRI Australia, a subsidiary of an influential grain industry organisation Grain Growers Limited (GrainGrowers), and in September 2010 he was appointed GrainGrowers CEO.
-He was the CEO of GrainGrowers until 2014.
+In 2009, Allison became the CEO of BRI Australia, a subsidiary of an influential grain industry organisation Grain Growers Limited (GrainGrowers).
+In 2010 he was appointed GrainGrowers CEO, stepping down in 2014.

-In August 2012, he was appointed a director of Grain Technology Australia, a not-for-profit, registered charity representing the grain, flour milling, baking and allied industries of Australia.
-In 2015, Allison was elected chairman of Agribusiness Australia.
+In 2012, Allison was appointed a director of Grain Technology Australia, a not-for-profit, registered charity representing the grain, flour milling, baking and allied industries of Australia.
+He served as a director until 2023.

+In 2015, Allison was elected chair of Agribusiness Australia, serving in the role until stepping down in 2023.

 Music

 Allison is a self taught guitarist and singer songwriter, recording under the name of “mallison”.
-He has composed 144 original songs, and has recorded ten albums.
+He has composed 172 original songs, and has recorded 12 albums.
 Allison writes in multiple genres including, folk, country, rock, reggae, rap, electronic and Latin styles.